Slipperboard/firmware/README.md

 - `lib/` – Optional external libraries.
 - `platformio.ini` – PlatformIO configuration.

+## Hardware Abstraction Layer

+The `include/hal/hal.h` header defines a simple interface any board device can implement.
+Devices register themselves and are initialized via `hal_init()`, allowing common management of sensors, buttons, or other peripherals.

 ## Entry Point

 The firmware starts from an `app_main()` function instead of Arduino's `setup()` and `loop()` routines.
 The main loop simply prints a message every second using standard ESP-IDF APIs.